jclapis/rp-pi-guide/Native.md

 In general, what you're going to do is install Geth, install Nimbus, install the Rocket Pool daemon, and create `systemd` services for all of them.
 Then you'll add the Rocket Pool CLI to interact with everything like you normally would with a Docker-based setup.
 The only difference is the `rocketpool service xxx` commands won't work, but we'll build our own versions of them.

+**NOTE:
+You can use a different ETH 2.0 client if you really want to, but in my testing, Nimbus has been the top performer with respect to RAM consumption and stability on low-power systems like the Pi.
+I'm going to assume that you're using it throughout the rest of the guide - if not, substitute for your ETH2 client appropriately.**

 *This guide was inspired by the official "[Running the Rocket Pool Service Outside Docker](https://rocket-pool.readthedocs.io/en/latest/smart-node/non-docker.html)" guide by Jake Pospischil*.